 Send events from your Nagios-monitored infrastructure to Datadog for richer alerting and to help correlate Nagios events with metrics from your Datadog-monitored infrastructure.

 This check watches your Nagios server’s logs and sends events to your Datadog event stream: track service flaps, host state changes, passive service checks, host and service downtimes, and more.
-The check can also send Nagios Perfdata as metrics to Datadog.
+This check can also send Nagios performance data as metrics to Datadog.

 The Nagios check is included in the Datadog Agent package, so you don’t need to install anything else on your Nagios servers.